See below for our available programs as well as all details on our diversity initiative.

 - Strong analytical and quantitative skills

-The Investment Banking Group of Cantor Fitzgerald is seeking highly motivated, talented candidates to join its 2017 analyst class.
+The Investment Banking Group of Cantor Fitzgerald is seeking highly motivated, talented candidates to join its 2020 Analyst class.
 Analysts are expected to play a meaningful role in the transaction process and overall growth of the franchise.
 The ideal candidate will be highly motivated, with strong analytical and quantitative skills, and excellent interpersonal and communication skills.

-Given Cantor Fitzgerald’s entrepreneurial environment, the firm expects Analysts to assume increasing levels of responsibility.
-Analysts will work in small deal teams to execute and analyze a range of transactions across capital markets and M&A.
+Given Cantor Fitzgerald’s entrepreneurial environment, the Firm expects Analysts to assume increasing levels of responsibility.
+Analysts will work in small deal teams to execute and analyze a range of transactions across capital markets and M&A. Such responsibilities include:

 - Preparing client presentations and materials for senior bankers

-- Transaction execution involving direct client interaction and communication
+- Executing transactions involving direct client interaction and communication

 - Conducting extensive financial modeling and valuation